-This report offers enterprises a view into the changing Internet of Things (IoT) landscape and provides recommendations on how to cope with these changes in the new normal.
-It begins by identifying the right service providers that enterprises can partner with to enable digital transformation leveraging IoT.
-We continue with a detailed assessment of 24 leading IoT service providers .
-Each profile provides an overview of the service provider, their IoT services capabilities and solutions, and a list of representative clients and partnerships, along with brief client case studies.
-Each profile concludes with analyst insights on the provider’s practice maturity, partnership ecosystem, and investments and innovations.
+The report helps enterprises identify key service providers to design and implement Internet of Things (IoT) platforms and services.
+It begins with a summary of key trends that are shaping the IoT space.
+We continue with a detailed assessment of 25 providers offering IoT services.
+Each profile provides an overview of the service provider, their key IP assets, and a list of clients and partnerships, along with brief client case studies.
+Each profile concludes with analyst insights on the provider’s practice maturity, partner ecosystem, and investments and innovations.

 Why read this RadarView?

-This RadarView includes an analysis of the following service providers in the IoT services space: Accenture, Atos, Birlasoft, Capgemini, CGI, Cognizant, eInfochips, HARMAN Connected Services, HCL, IBM, Infosys, Innominds, L&T Tech Services, LTI, Microland, Mindtree, Mphasis, NTT DATA, Persistent Systems, TCS, Tech Mahindra, UST, Wipro, and Zensar.
+This RadarView includes a detailed analysis of the following IoT services providers: Accenture, Atos, Birlasoft, Capgemini, CGI, Cognizant, eInfochips, Happiest Minds, HARMAN Connected Services, HCL, IBM, Infosys, Innominds, ITC Infotech, L&T Tech Services, LTI, Microland, Mindtree, Mphasis, NTT DATA, TCS, Tech Mahindra, UST, Wipro, and Zensar.

-The industry insights and recommendations presented are based on our ongoing interactions with senior executives, vendors, subject matter experts, and Avasant Fellows, along with lessons learned from consulting engagements.
+The industry insights and recommendations presented are based on our ongoing interactions with enterprise CXOs and other key executives, targeted discussions with service providers, subject matter experts, and Avasant fellows, along with lessons learned from consulting engagements.

-Our evaluation of service providers is based on primary input from the providers, focused briefings, public disclosures, and Avasant’s ongoing market interactions.
-The assessment is across the three dimensions of practice maturity, partnership ecosystem, and investments and innovation, leading to our recognition of those service providers that have brought the most value to the market over the last 12 months.
+Our evaluation is based on primary input from the service providers, focused briefings, public disclosures, validation from their clients, and Avasant’s ongoing market interactions.
+The assessment is across the three dimensions of practice maturity, partner ecosystem, and investments and innovation, leading to our recognition of those service providers that brought the most value to the market over the last 12 months.

 Table of contents